giyu51/zabbix-graphs-bottleneck-classification/README.md

 📋 Additionally, detailed logs about the training process, as well as information about the overall process, can be found in the **[logs/zabbix_logs.json](./logs/zabbix_logs.json)** file.
 Default log directory is **[./logs](./logs/)**, however it can be changed (read about it in [customization section](#art-customization))

-By following these steps, you will be able to 🏋️‍♀️ run the training process, 💾 save the trained model, and 📊 access relevant logs for reference.

 ## :art: Customization